impossible589/Visionfit_Application/README.md

 Because the model directly classifies each frame, the counting algorithm is event-driven based on class labels rather than numerical joint angles.

-Finite-State Counting Logic

-if (label.equals("PushDown") && (state.equals("UP") || state.equals("UNKNOWN"))) {
-    state = "DOWN";
-} else if (label.equals("PushUp") && state.equals("DOWN")) {
-    repCount++;
-    state = "UP";
-}

-Maintain a state variable with values like UNKNOWN, UP, DOWN.

-For each frame, obtain the top class from the TFLite model.

-Ignore Nothing unless it persists, which may trigger a state reset after a timeout.

-This prevents false increments due to noisy single-frame predictions.
-Additional smoothing can be applied using confidence thresholds or consecutive-frame validation.

 ---